 These clever extras give people more reasons to choose your business.
 They typically increase an ad’s click-through rate by several percentage points.
-And as i pointed out earlier, higher expected CTR imoroves quality score.
+And as I pointed out earlier, higher expected CTR improves quality scores.

-if you are looking for users to buy your product and you have a physical store, then theres’ a few extensions that are relevent to your advertising.
+If you are looking for users to buy your product and you have a physical store, then theres a few extensions that are relevant to your advertising.

 Location extensions – You can show a location, a call button and a link to your contact and information page, which could include info about your opening times, map or directions, contact details and even links to reviews, shipping info or returns policies.

-or you can uase Affiliate Location Extensions.
+Or you can use Affiliate Location Extensions.
 This will show stockists.
-Which i think is really clever.
+Which I think is really clever.

-Callout Extensions – Nothing to do with the phone, its more of a ‘shout out’ – like “free delivery”, “24/7 support”, “10 Year Warranty” and so on. these extensions can encourage people to convert, as it can convey trust.
+Callout Extensions – Nothing to do with the phone.
+It’s more of a ‘shout out’ – like “free delivery”, “24/7 support”, “10 Year Warranty”, and so on.
+These extensions can encourage people to convert, as they can convey trust.

-Structured snippet extensions – This is a list of stuff like brands, colours, categories. it gives users a quick overview of the range of products or services you have available and again encourages people to click your ad.
+Structured snippet extensions – This is a list of stuff like brands, colours, and categories.
+It gives users a quick overview of the range of products or services you have available and again encourages people to click your ad.

 App extensions – This is to encourage users to download your app.